 Current Cessation Projects

-Developmental Evaluation of Workplace Cessation Initiative
+Evaluation of the Workplace Cessation Initiative

-Focus Areas: Evaluation, Workplace
+Focus Area: Evaluation, Workplace

 Exploring Opportunities and Challenges for Developing a New Coordinated Smoking Cessation System in Ontario